unusualbob/Catacomb-Snatch--Reddit-Edition/README.md

 * Displayed IP address on the waiting screen for multi-player hosts.
 * Turret now has line-of-sight support, thereby not being able to shoot at targets if a wall is in between the turret and the target.
 * Added a help menu
+* Modified buttons - instead of just being a graphic (that contains the related text, they are now just a background graphic with text rendered on top.
+* Implemented the ability to pause the game (escape key).

 Ideas
 =====